DjangoForAll/Django-Course/Level_6/4_Create_Views_and_Forms/Script/Readme.md

 Placing the right logic in the right method allows you to reuse the same form for multiple usecases, lets try and create an update view for our tasks.

-lets create a new route for the update view `tasks/<pk>/update` and create a new view for it.
+lets create a new route for the update view `tasks/<pk>/update` and create a new view for it. pk stands for primary key, since our primary key is an integer the `<pk>` can be replaced with any integer.

 The routes for the same will be

 ```python
 path('tasks/<pk>/update' , UpdateTaskView.as_view()),
 ```

-> pk refers to the primary key of the object

 The UpdateTaskView Class will have the following defenition